gaehlerm/SoftwareEngineering/README.md

 car.drive()
 ```

-For more refactoring examples, I would like to refer the interested reader to the book Refactoring [Refactoring, Improving the Design of Existing Code, 2019].
+For more refactoring examples, I would like to refer the interested reader to the book [Refactoring Second Edition](Refactoring Second Edition).
 It contains numerous examples and is an excellent resource for learning how to refactor code.
 And, of course, I recommend doing a lot of refactoring yourself in order to learn it.

 ## Copilot